Chanticleer (ensemble): Awards and honors

 Joseph Jennings (as artistic director) and Chanticleer won a Grammy Award for Best Small Ensemble Performance for their 1999 recording Colors of Love.
 Chanticleer was awarded two Grammy Awards, in categories Best Small Ensemble Performance and Best Classical Contemporary Composition, their 2002 recording of Taverner's Lamentations and Praises.
 Their 2003 recording Our American Journey was nominated for a Grammy a year later.

 In November 2007, in its 30th anniversary season, Chanticleer was named Musical Americas 2008 Ensemble of the year.
 This marks the first time a vocal ensemble has received this award.
 Additionally, on October 9, 2008, Chanticleer became the first vocal ensemble to be inducted into the American Classical Music Hall of Fame in Cincinnati, Ohio.

+In 2025, Chanticleer's 2002 album Our American Journey was selected by the Library of Congress for preservation in the National Recording Registry.